-The quantitative predictions of the compression model were highly correlated with the proportion of participants choosing a given guess, r(18) = .865, p < .001, see Figure 17, although the best-fitting model was the trade-off model, r(18) = .915, p < .001.
+The quantitative predictions of the compression model were highly correlated with the proportion of participants choosing a given guess, r(18) = .865, p < .001, see Figure 18, although the best-fitting model was the trade-off model, r(18) = .915, p < .001.
 Remarkably, the predictions of the trade-off model and the compression model are highly correlated with each other, r(18) = .951, p < .001.
 All heuristic models had a lower fit to the data than the compression or the trade-off model.

-To verify that the results are not an artifact of averaging or over-fitting, we also computed the Akaike Information Criterion (AIC) for each participant and for each model.
-See Table 4 for the sum of all participants' AICs for each model.
+To verify that the results are not an artifact of averaging or over-fitting, we also conducted individual-level model comparisons, both by computing the Akaike Information Criterion (AIC) for each participant and for each model, and by computing Bayes Factors derived from marginal likelihoods23; see Table 4.
 Again the compression and trade-off model have the best fit to the data, with the trade-off model fitting slightly better.
 We also note some heterogeneity in the individual data.
-Although a substantial proportion of participants are best fit by the compression or trade-off models, some participants are best fit by heuristic strategies; for example the data from 15 participants are best explained by the normalized error model.
+Although a substantial proportion of participants are best fit by the compression or trade-off models, some participants are best